 When you join our university community you can access a range of career development activities.
-This includes our Festival of Careers including sector specific careers fairs and events (e.g., Legal Street a week of legal activities), employer presentations and workshops.
-Some law firms host evening receptions for students and events are also organised by student societies like the Law and Bar Societies and the International and European Law Society.
+This includes careers fairs, a law fair, sector specific events, employer presentations and workshops.
+Some law firms host evening receptions for students and events are also organised by student societies like the law and bar societies.
 Events like these enable you to network with graduate recruiters, explore their graduate opportunities and use the information gained to position yourself for future applications.

-Graduate recruiters value the employability skills you develop during your time at university and there are many opportunities to get involved and develop your skill set whilst at Warwick.
-In addition to societies and clubs, there are opportunities to gain experience via volunteering, work experience and undergraduate research programmes, and through legally related volunteering and projects.
-Warwick Law in the Community (LinC) is a collaboration between the School of Law and the Central England Law Centre.
-It provides a wide range of opportunities to get involved in projects which use public law to address systemic disadvantage and abuse of power.
-Law students get involved in other departmental initiatives e.g., the Justice Systems Workshops, Death Penalty Project, and the Lacunae Magazine.
+Graduate recruiters value the employability skills you develop during your time at university.
+There are many opportunities to get involved and develop your skill set whilst at Warwick.
+In addition to societies and clubs, opportunities exist to gain experience via volunteering, work experience and undergraduate research programmes.
+The Law School provides legally related volunteering and projects.
+Warwick Law in the Community (LinC) is a collaboration between the School of Law and the Central England Law Centre and LinC projects use public law to address systemic disadvantage and abuse of power.
+Other departmental initiatives include the Justice Systems Workshops, Death Penalty Project, and Lacuna Magazine.

 Careers support includes:

 - myAdvantage and the Law School online Student Hub for details of vacancies, opportunities, and events - find out how to use myAdvantage to search for opportunities (e.g. internships), events and to book one to one appointments,

 - The Law Careers Blog and the Warwick Careers Blog for term time postings (written by employers, alumni, students, and careers consultants),